dhellmann/pymotw/PyMOTW/imaplib/index.rst

       'Return-Path: <dhellmann@example.com>\r\nReceived: from example.com (localhost [127.0.0.1])\r\n\tby example.com (8.13.4/8.13.4) with ESMTP id m8LDTGW4018260\r\n\tfor <example@example.com>; Sun, 21 Sep 2008 09:29:16 -0400\r\nReceived: (from dhellmann@localhost)\r\n\tby example.com (8.13.4/8.13.4/Submit) id m8LDTGZ5018259\r\n\tfor example@example.com; Sun, 21 Sep 2008 09:29:16 -0400\r\nDate: Sun, 21 Sep 2008 09:29:16 -0400\r\nFrom: Doug Hellmann <dhellmann@example.com>\r\nMessage-Id: <200809211329.m8LDTGZ5018259@example.com>\r\nTo: example@example.com\r\nSubject: test message 2\r\n\r\n'),
      ')']

 The response from the ``FETCH`` command starts with the flags, then indicates that there are 595 bytes of header data.
 The client contructs a tuple with the response for the message, and then closes the sequence with a single string containing the ``)`` the server sends at the end of the fetch response.
 Because of this formatting, it may be easier to fetch different pieces of information separately, or to recombine the response and parse it yourself.

 .. include:: imaplib_fetch_separately.py
     :literal:
     :start-after: #end_pymotw_header

-This technique has the added benefit of making it easy to use :func:`ParseFlags()` to parse the flags from the response.
+Fetching values separately has the added benefit of making it easy to use :func:`ParseFlags()` to parse the flags from the response.

 ::